chms/jdotxt/README.md

    * `CTRL-N` -- "New Task", jumps to New Task entry field.
    * `CTRL-D` -- jump to previously open todo.txt file.

+#### Downloads

+Go to "Releases" section of the GitHub project to get the latest version.

 #### Website

 - [jdotxt](http://jdotxt.chschmid.com/), where you will find downloads for different operating systems and a quick guide video